Skip to content

 Palm Sunday Scriptures: Inside the Pivotal Biblical Story

 Palm Sunday scriptures give us a lens into one of the most important events preceding Jesus' death and resurrection.
-In 2022, Palm Sunday is on April 10 with the holy day always falling on the Sunday before Easter.
+In 2024, Palm Sunday is on March 24 as this holy day always falling on the Sunday before Easter.

 The Christian holiday, which is also known as Passion Sunday, marks the beginning of the Holy Week leading up to Easter, with the day marking Jesus' return to Jerusalem.
 The details of Palm Sunday are found in the gospels in Matthew 21:1–11, Mark 11:1–11, Luke 19:28–44, and John 12:12–19.

-In this article, we will explore the events as described in these verses.
+In this article, we will explore the Palm Sunday events as described in these verses.
 As we explain each Palm Sunday Bible verse, consider the details and the powerful elements of the story:

 Each Palm Sunday Bible verse in Matthew 21:1-11 explains what unfolded when Jesus went to Jerusalem "as king."
 At the start of the chapter, we see Jesus sending two disciples to get a donkey and a colt and to bring them to Him — a fulfillment of prophecy (Matthew is the only gospel that mentions two donkeys).